Gateacre: Architecture

 The variety of architectural styles in Gateacre is considerable and is reflective of the long history of the area.
 Due to the array of styles and the fact that many of the original buildings survive, Gateacre was designated a conservation area within the city of Liverpool in 1969, one of the first in the country.
 In total there are over 100 listed buildings within a quarter-mile radius of the village centre, making the area one of the most important historic locations in the city.

-Generally the majority of buildings in and around the village date from the early nineteenth century, although there are buildings that date back as far as the late seventeenth century.
+Generally the majority of buildings in and around the village date from the early nineteenth century, although there are buildings that date as far back as the late seventeenth century.
 The area's proximity to the sandstone quarry in Woolton (the same material from which Liverpool's Anglican Cathedral was constructed) means this is the dominant building material along with red brick and slate for the roofs.
 In the late nineteenth century the 'black-and-white' or 'Mock Tudor' style became more common and is today synonymous with the area.

 Gateacre Brow is noted for its late-Georgian and early-Victorian era villas, which were constructed to be different from, yet complementary to, the neighbouring buildings.
 Built from sandstone ashlar, the villas complement more moderate brick built houses that were constructed during the same period.
 Also on Gateacre Brow are several slightly modified ashlar houses that have mock-Tudor facades, all of which are Grade II listed buildings.

 Grange Lane, which is home to the area's oldest building, Grange Lodge, is noted for a series of cottage and farm buildings.
 The oldest of these, the Grade II listed Paradise Cottages, were built at the beginning of the eighteenth century from rough sandstone, with ashlar lintels above the windows and boarded and studded doors.
 Also Grade II listed are the York cottages, which were built in the early nineteenth century.
 Set back from the road itself, the buildings are noted for their arched doors, blind fanlights and sliding sash windows.
 A later addition were the Soarer Cottages, which were constructed by William Hall Walker (later Baron Wavertree) in 1896.
 These model cottages were built adjacent to a series of polo stables, which are today known as Grange Mews, that had been constructed for Walker in 1895.
 The Soarer cottages were designed in Tudor Style with an open front courtyard and built from brick, with panelled stone-mullioned windows.

 On Belle Vale Road, on land adjacent to the Church of St. Stephen are the Church Cottages.
 Built in the late-nineteenth century the cottages were built from a combination of timber and brick in mock-Tudor style.
 One of their most noted features are the large diagonally set chimneys.
 Also on Belle Vale Road are a series of early-nineteenth century houses built from sandstone ashlar with slate roofs.